modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-1.md

 	NOBEL LECTURE: *The Development of the Electron Microscope and of Electron Microscopy* by Ruska.

-	*A.	Parents’ house, family*
+	- Parents’ house, family

-	*B.	School, vocational choice*
+	- School, vocational choice

-	*C.	The cathode-ray oscillograph and the short coil*
+	- The cathode-ray oscillograph and the short coil

 	…..

 	“Therefore, Hans Busch at Jena calculated the electron trajectories in such an electron ray bundle and found that the magnetic field of the short coil has the same effect on the electron bundle as has the convex glass lens with a defined focal length on a light bundle.” ……

-	*D.   Why I pursued the magnetic electron lens for the electron microscope*
+	- Why I pursued the magnetic electron lens for the electron microscope

-	*E.	The invention of the electron microscope*
+	- The invention of the electron microscope

 	“The first proof had thus been given that-apart from light and glass lenses images of irradiated specimens could be obtained also by electron beams and magnetic fields, and this in even more than one imaging stage.” ….
 “I was immediately heartened, though, when with the aid of the de Broglie equation I became satisfied that these waves must be around five orders of magnitude shorter in length than light waves.
 Thus, there was no reason to abandon the aim of electron microscopy surpassing the resolution of light microscopy.”